1. Policy Statement

 In urgent or sensitive situations where confidential advice is required by Senior Management or where concerns arise which cannot be appropriately addressed through normal channels these should be directed to the line manager, where appropriate counsel may be provided.

-Shannon Group encourages employees to raise any concerns internally and is committed to addressing these concerns while protecting the employee(s) making the disclosure.
-In line with that commitment an employee who has concerns about any aspect of Shannon Group’s activities is encouraged and expected to come forward and voice those concerns and may do so without fear of victimisation, subsequent discrimination or disadvantage as a result of the disclosure.
-Concerns should be raised to the employee’s line manager, as set out in section 6 of the Protected Disclosures Policy, which is available on the Shannon Group intranet.
+Shannon Heritage encourages employees to raise any concerns internally and is committed to addressing these concerns while protecting the employee(s) making the disclosure.
+In line with that commitment an employee who has concerns about any aspect of Shannon Heritage's activities is encouraged and expected to come forward and voice those concerns and may do so without fear of victimisation, subsequent discrimination or disadvantage as a result of the disclosure.
+Concerns should be raised to the employee’s line manager, as set out in section 6 of the Protected Disclosures Policy.

 6.12 Protection of the Environment